SCYou27/Projects_ASCON/project_U-Os/0002_detection/README.md

 We recorded 16000 traces to select the points of interest (PoI) for template profiling.
 This is to determine whether a time sample is related to our target intermediate values.
 In this attack, we determined whether a _clock cycle_ is interesting instead of individual samples.
 The tasks in this phase are as follows.

 1. **Generate I/O data:**
-   The folder "inter\_gen/" contains the pre-generated I/O data interacting with the device (including the keys, nonces, plaintexts, and the corresponding ciphers and tags) for trace recording.
-To prevent overwriting the data we had used, we moved the Python code into another folder "inter\_gen\_code/".
+   The folder `inter_gen/` contains the pre-generated I/O data interacting with the device (including the keys, nonces, plaintexts, and the corresponding ciphers and tags) for trace recording.
+We moved the Python code into another folder `inter_gen_code/` to prevent overwriting the data we had used.

 2. **Download the raw traces:**
    The 16000 raw traces are stored in 100 ZIP files.
 Please download the raw traces with the following commands: